AymenCity/phishcord-phishing-detector/README.md

 **Q:** The results isn't showing up when auto-detecting, how do I fix?

 **A:** Ensure that app.py is running.
-If it is running, then terminate and run app.py again, click the Start button and send an email to the email you have specified on .env - the likelihood of this occurring since I've implemented sessions.
+If it is running, then terminate and run app.py again, click the Start button and send an email to the email you have specified on .env - the likelihood of this occurring is lower ever since I've implemented sessions.

 **Q:** Do I need to have the Gmail website to be displayed when auto-detecting?